 You pushed the LIVE button and you didn't get any sales, right?

 The “build it and they will come” phrase is a completely unreal myth.
 It will take you blood, sweat, and tears to get your first clients.

-Do some advertising, go outside your home and deliver leaflets (there actually are some business ideas for students at home above, in the case you’re too lazy), knock your neighbor’s doors, send cold messages to potential customers that you found on Facebook groups, etc.
+Do some advertising, go outside your home and deliver leaflets (there actually are some unique business ideas for students at home above, in case you’re too lazy), knock on your neighbor’s doors, send cold messages to potential customers that you found on Facebook groups, etc.

 Many of the college business ideas tend to market themselves by word of mouth and referrals.
-That why it’s essential to make sure that each of your clients is happy with the results.
+That is why it’s essential to make sure that each of your clients is happy with the results.

-Interact with your customers, ask them what do they think you could do better next time, provide them with a discount if any parts of the job were done incorrectly… there are so many ways to make your client happy, even if the price of the service is high or the quality of the work wasn’t the best.
+Interact with your customers, ask them what they think you could do better next time, provide them with a discount if any parts of the job were done incorrectly… there are so many ways to make your client happy, even if the price of the service is high or the quality of the work wasn’t the best.

-If the business is going well, you will soon find yourself with many tasks under your belt and little time to work on them, along with the studies and extracurricular activities.
+If the business is going well, you will soon find yourself with many tasks under your belt and little time to work on them, along with studies and extracurricular activities.